Forever 21: 2018–2019: competition and bankruptcy

 Facing competition from other fast fashion brands, in 2018, it began downsizing its stores during what was dubbed a retail apocalypse.
 It left the Netherlands in January 2018, Thailand in June 2018, and Ireland in late 2018.
 Forever 21 then pulled out of Taiwan on March 31, 2019.
 In July 2019, the company was accused of fat shaming when they included weight-loss bars with orders containing plus-sized clothing.
-Forever 21 apologised, stating the bars were an "oversight."
+Forever 21 apologized, stating the bars were an "oversight."

 The global explosion in fast fashion competitors, reputation damage (caused by both labor rights groups and environmentalists), high cost rental locations, and competition from online retail led to a temporary collapse in global operations.
 In 2019, the company experienced a 32% drop in global sales.
 Wrote Women's Wear Daily about the bankruptcy, "the company over expanded with too many stores that were too big, and lacked sufficient e-commerce business."
 On September 29, 2019, Forever 21 filed for Chapter 11 bankruptcy protection.
 To downsize, the company announced that it was ceasing operations in 40 countries and closing a percentage of its 600 stores, particularly those in Asia and Europe, and to add focus to the profitable core part of its operations in the U.S. and Latin America, as well as on e-commerce and licensing agreements.
 Over the next year, it withdrew from Hong Kong, Portugal, Japan, and Canada, and closed its website and physical stores in England.

 2020–present: SPARC ownership

 By January 2020, the company had cut 350 of its 815 international stores under president Alex Ok.
 That month, Forever 21 relaunched its online store in 30 countries through the e-commerce company Global-e, targeting consumers in Canada, Asia Pacific, and Latin America.
 On February 2, 2020, it was announced that Forever 21 had reached a deal to sell all of its assets for $81 million to Simon Property Group, Brookfield Properties, and brand management firm Authentic Brands Group (ABG).
 ABG and Simon each acquired 37.5% of the company's intellectual property and operating businesses, while Brookfield acquired 25%.
 SPARC, a joint venture between Simon Property Group and Authentic Brands Group, took over Forever 21's management after the sale and appointed Daniel Kulle as Forever 21's new CEO. and immediately began expanding Forever 21 in Latin America via licensing deals.
-The company closed its stores through March 2020 in response to the coronavirus pandemic.
+The company closed its stores through March 2020 in response to the COVID-19 pandemic.
 ABG appointed IB Group as Forever 21's licensee in Mexico in June 2020.
 That month, it also re-entered the UK and EU markets, opening online stores for British customers.
 In October it signed a licensing deal with AR Holdings to launch the brand in nine Latin American countries.
 Among other countries, in early 2020, it pulled out of Guam, South Africa and Lebanon.